Keeping Children Safe, Executive Order #54 Training

 - The professor reasonably suspects that child abuse is occurring, and therefore must make a report to either law enforcement or the DH&HS.

-- The professor should contact an authority listed in UWS's policies.
+- The professor should contact an authority listed in UW-Superior's policies.
 Prior to doing so, without delay, the professor could quickly obtain the names and contact information for the scout leaders, so that the authorities have a way to follow up on the situation.

 - The professor should also be prepared to provide a description of the child, the driver, and the vehicle, so that authorities have the necessary information to determine the identity of the child.